-For over 68 years there have been and will continue to be many great reasons to send your camper to Camp Haiastan, the first Armenian camp in the U.S. We are sure that three generations of campers coming to Camp Haiastan over the past 60+ years is one of the best reasons, but here are some others to think about and discuss with your camper:
+For over 70 years there have been and will continue to be many great reasons to send your camper to Camp Haiastan, the first Armenian camp in the U.S. We are sure that three generations of campers coming to Camp Haiastan over the past 60+ years is one of the best reasons, but here are some others to think about and discuss with your camper.

-To make life-long friends by living, working and playing with other Armenian kids from far and near.
+To make life-long friends by living, working, and playing with other Armenian kids from near and far.

-To learn about: Living cooperatively in a small group, our Armenian heritage and the ideals of the A.Y.F., outdoor skills, sports, creative arts, friendships, and many more activities that are useful throughout live.
+To learn about: Living cooperatively in a small group, our Armenian heritage and the ideals of the AYF, outdoor skills, sports, creative arts, friendships, and many more activities that are useful throughout life.

 To experience: Personal growth and self-reliance by discovery independent of school, family, and home environment.